RadOnc-GPT: A Large Language Model for Radiation Oncology: Results

-In clinical practice of radiation therapy , asking for the patients' symptoms is a prerequiste for determination of the treatment regimens pre-radiation therapy and for evaluation of patient outcomes post-radiation therapy.
-It is very necessary and very cumbersome and time-consuming.
-Therefore, training a LLM which is used to work in real-world radiation quality assurance (QA) scenarios specifically is a practical and significant trial.
-Manual scoring by two independent annotators was employed to gauge the practical utility of both models in real-world radiation quality assurance (QA) scenarios.
-RadOnc-GPT consistently outperformed across both annotators with an average score of 4.5, while Llama2 received 3.2 and 4.1 respectively from Annotator-1 and Annotator-2.

-In the demanding realm of radiation oncology, having a conversational model that can understand and respond to complex clinical queries is invaluable.
-Such a tool can serve as an adjunct to radiation oncologists, offering rapid insights or suggestions, thereby potentially improving clinical decision-making.

 The results underscore RadOnc-GPT's superior capabilities in radiation oncology tasks compared to general LLMs.
 It showed consistent excellence in generating treatment regimens, recommending treatment modalities, and predicting diagnoses description/ICD code.
 Such an advanced tool can revolutionize the field of radiation oncology.
 By assisting in generating more accurate treatment regimens and diagnoses description/ICD codes, RadOnc-GPT holds the potential to enhance patient care quality, reduce treatment times, and mitigate complications.
-Additionally, its utility as a conversational tool can provide valuable support to clinicians, especially for patient consultation or in scenarios where immediate expert consultation isn't feasible.